catamphetamine/react-pages/README.md

 ### File upload

-The `http` utility will also upload files if they're passed as part of `parameters` (see example below).
-The files passed inside `parameters` must have one of the following types:
+The `http` utility will also upload files if they're passed as part of `data` (see example below).
+The files passed inside `data` must have one of the following types:

 * In case of a [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) it will be a single file upload.
 * In case of a [`FileList`](https://developer.mozilla.org/en-US/docs/Web/API/FileList) with a single `File` inside it would be treated as a single `File`.